HeelStream™ User Agreement

 Users with access to upload content to a library on HeelStream have a shared responsibility to ensure that the content complies with the above Acceptable Usage Policy.

 - A user [referred to as “requestor” or “primary contact”] requesting a library is required to attend training, including review of this user agreement and user responsibilities, before being given access to the system.

 - The requestor must relay these responsibilities to all new users to whom they grant access to their library, including contributors and anyone they identify as the library’s secondary contact.

-- OIS will not assume responsibility for content that is reported to be in violation of any aforementioned policies or laws.
+- SOM-IT will not assume responsibility for content that is reported to be in violation of any aforementioned policies or laws.
 Content will be removed and appropriate action will be taken, including but not limited to: